Vitamin C - Doesn't just strengthen the immune system

 Vitamin C is an antioxidant and co-factor involved in numerous metabolic processes in different cell types in the body.
 The vital substance not only plays an important role in skin health, but also in bone health.

 The bone tissue consists on the one hand of the bone cells (osteocytes) and on the other hand of a hard substance, the so-called bone matrix.
-In addition to mucopolysaccharides, collagen fibers are the main component of the matrix.
+In addition to mucopolysaccharides, collagen fibres are the main component of the matrix.
 The bone matrix makes the bone pressure elastic and also serves to relieve pressure.